deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

    - Confirm the subnet route (`192.168.8.0/24`) is approved in the Tailscale admin console under your Flint 2's route settings.
    - Confirm Tailscale is enabled and connected on both the router and the phone.
    - Confirm the phone is actually on cellular, not WiFi.
 If it is on the same LAN, the test proves nothing.

+### Enable Exit Node (Optional)

+Configuring the Flint 2 as a Tailscale exit node allows remote devices to route all internet traffic through your home network.
+This is useful when you are on an untrusted network and want the protection of your home router's NordVPN tunnel.
+See Mode 4 in the Everyday Use section below.

+1. In the GL.iNet admin panel, go to **Applications > Tailscale**.
+2. Enable the **Exit Node** toggle.
+3. In the Tailscale admin console, click your Flint 2 in the machine list.
+4. Click **Machine settings > Edit route settings**.
+5. Approve the exit node.

+To use it from a remote device, open the Tailscale app and select the Flint 2 as your exit node.
+All traffic will flow through your home router.

+### Disable Key Expiry on the Router

+Tailscale node keys expire after 180 days by default.
+If the router's key expires, it silently drops off the tailnet and subnet routing stops working.
+You will not get a notification.

+1. In the Tailscale admin console, click your Flint 2 in the machine list.
+2. Click **Machine settings > Disable key expiry**.

+Do this for any device that needs to stay connected permanently without manual re-authentication.

 ---